Golden Temple: Construction

 Guru Ram Das acquired the land for the site.
 Two versions of stories exist on how he acquired this land.
 In one, based on a Gazetteer record, the land was purchased with Sikh donations of 700 rupees from the people and owners of the village of Tung.
-In another version, Emperor Akbar is stated to have donated the land to the wife of Guru Ram Das.
+In another version, Emperor Akbar is stated to have donated the land to the wife of Ram Das.

-In 1581, Guru Arjan initiated the construction of the Gurdwara.
+In 1581, Guru Arjan initiated the construction of the gurdwara.
 During the construction the pool was kept empty and dry.
 It took 8 years to complete the first version of the Harmandir Sahib.
-Guru Arjan planned a gurdwara at a level lower than the city to emphasize humility and the need to efface one's ego before entering the premises to meet the Guru.
-He also demanded that the gurdwara compound be open on all sides to emphasize that it was open to all.
-The sanctum inside the pool where his Guru seat was, had only one bridge to emphasize that the end goal was one, states Arvind-Pal Singh Mandair.
+Guru Arjan planned a gurdwara at a level lower than the city to emphasise humility and the need to efface one's ego before entering the premises to meet the Guru.
+He also demanded that the gurdwara compound be open on all sides to emphasise that it was open to all.
+The sanctum inside the pool where his Guru seat was, had only one bridge to emphasise that the end goal was one, states Arvind-Pal Singh Mandair.
 In 1589, the gurdwara made with bricks was complete.
 Guru Arjan is believed by some later sources to have invited the Sufi saint Mian Mir of Lahore to lay its foundation stone, signalling pluralism and that the Sikh tradition welcomed all.
 This belief is however unsubstantiated.
 According to Sikh traditional sources such as Sri Gur Suraj Parkash Granth it was laid by Guru Arjan himself.
 After the inauguration, the pool was filled with water.
 On 16 August 1604, Guru Arjan completed expanding and compiling the first version of the Sikh scripture and placed a copy of the Adi Granth in the gurdwara.
 He appointed Baba Buddha as the first Granthi.

 Ath Sath Tirath, which means "shrine of 68 pilgrimages", is a raised canopy on the parkarma (circumambulation marble path around the pool).
 The name, as stated by W. Owen Cole and other scholars, reflects the belief that visiting this temple is equivalent to 68 Hindu pilgrimage sites in the Indian subcontinent, or that a Tirath to the Golden Temple has the efficacy of all 68 Tiraths combined.
 The completion of the first version of the Golden Temple was a major milestone for Sikhism, states Arvind-Pal Singh Mandair, because it provided a central pilgrimage place and a rallying point for the Sikh community, set within a hub of trade and activity.